danielpasker/TripBuddy/README.md

 How to deploy?
  - Enter the VM using ssh
  - Go into the TripBuddy folder
- - in the terminal run:
+ - In the terminal run:
  ```
  sudo su
  ./deploy.sh
  ```